unpoly/unpoly2-slides/slides.md

 ## Breaking screen readers with JavaScript

+Not every site works well with a screen reader.

 When you build a site with semantic HTML and no JavaScript, it will be reasonably accessible.\
 It's not great, but it's mostly OK.